The Best Game Day Snacks, According to Chefs

-Everybody knows that the best part about Super Bowl has nothing to do with the actual football being played.
-It isn’t the zingy commercials that cost millions of dollars per slot and feature clydesdales and celebrities, nor is it the halftime shows that are bedazzled with special effects yet still often feel lukewarm.
-No, the best part about the Super Bowl is always the food.
-We’re talking endless piles of chips, steaming bowls of queso, and probably a mountain of wings if you are lucky.
+Everybody knows that the best part about Game Day has nothing to do with the actual football being played.
+It isn’t the commercials that cost millions of dollars per slot nor is it the halftime shows that often feel lukewarm.
+The best part about the Super Bowl is always the food.
+We’re talking endless piles of chips, steaming bowls of queso, and probably a mountain of wings, if you are lucky.

-Everybody does Super Bowl snacks differently though, so what better way to get inspired for your own Super Bowl spread than by tapping into the experts?
+Everybody does Game Day snacks differently, so what better way to get inspired for your own spread than by tapping into the experts?
 We caught up with 14 professional chefs and restaurant owners from all around the country to get the lowdown on what they love to eat and serve during the big game.
-And trust us -- these taste better than any football victory could.
+Trust us—these taste better than any football victory could.

 Steven Redzikowski - Chicken wings and spring rolls

 Gotta go with the classic chicken wing!
-I bring them to a simmer in water -- then drain, coat with cornstarch, and deep fry.
+I bring them to a simmer in water, then drain, coat with cornstarch, and deep fry.
 Then I toss them in a homemade hot sauce, along with crispy garlic, rosemary, parmesan.
 It's delicious and perfect for sharing with a crowd!
-This year, I'm also going to make Burnt End Brisket and Cabbage Spring Rolls with mustard dipping sauce.
-Beer and barbeque go hand in hand -- plus, spring rolls are easy for sharing and a great option for game day entertaining.
+Spring rolls are easy for sharing and a great option for game day entertaining.

 To be completely honest, I’m not a huge football fan.
-But, my wife Sarah, is.
+But, my wife, Sarah, is.
 She loves snacks for Super Bowl viewing, because grilling burgers or steak would take her away from the TV screen.
 She’ll visit DTLA Cheese, and put together a charcuterie board with sesame crackers from Mitsuwa Market.
-She’ll also put together an endive salad inspired by Chef Ignacio Mattos (of Estela in NYC) with toasted walnuts.
-Thankfully, the endives won’t be wilted, even in the 3rd quarter!
-Popcorn seasoned with furikake and a Caviar station (with potato chips, creme fraiche, and chives) may make an appearance.
+She’ll also put together an endive salad inspired by Chef Ignacio Mattos with toasted walnuts.
+Thankfully, the endives won’t be wilted, even in the third quarter!
+Popcorn seasoned with furikake and a caviar station—with potato chips, creme fraiche, and chives—may make an appearance.

 In my opinion, Super Bowl party food should be handheld.
 My go-to would be Italian sandwiches.
-Spicy salami, mortadella, hot capicola, prosciutto, shredded lettuce, fresh mozzarella, sweet peppers, olive oil, and red wine vinegar on traditional semolina bread (the yellow kind!).
-Big bag of Ruffles potato chips and Coors Light... and you’re ready to go!
+Spicy salami, mortadella, hot capicola, prosciutto, shredded lettuce, fresh mozzarella, sweet peppers, olive oil, and red wine vinegar on traditional semolina bread—the yellow kind!

 Louis Tikaram - Chicken wings and blue cheese sauce

-I’m from Australia so the Super Bowl is a fairly new event which I have come to love during my time living in America.
-I absolutely don't care who is playing, who is winning, and what the rules are -- I am there for the vibes, food, and beer.
+I’m from Australia, so the Super Bowl is a fairly new event, which I have come to love during my time living in America.
+I absolutely don't care who is playing, who is winning, and what the rules are—I am there for the vibes, food, and beer.
 I’m glad it only happens once a year because when those hot wings with blue cheese sauce start to come out of the kitchen I seriously can’t stop eating them.
-The flavour combination is so addictive and unique with the mouth tingling spice and vinegar wings balanced out with the salty, cooling, and savoury blue cheese sauce.
-Suck them straight off the bone and go for another one; I barely have time to even look up at the screen!
-GO SPORTS!
+The flavor combination is so addictive and unique, with the mouth-tingling, spice-and-vinegar wings balanced out with the salty, cooling, and savory blue cheese sauce.
+Suck them straight off the bone and go for another one.
+I barely have time to even look up at the screen!
+Go sports!

 Without a doubt, my favorite snack for the Super Bowl is Shrimp Aguachile (Mexican ceviche).
 It’s a fresh option and really simple to make and serve.
 You don’t want to miss any second of the game.
 This dish can be made quickly before the game and ready to serve at any time!
 Remember to give a nice spicy kick to your Shrimp Aguachile.